mdcutone/psychxr/docs/installing.rst

 developing *PsychXR*, use preview features (e.g., OpenHMD) or wish to run *PsychXR* on Python versions which do not have official packages up on PyPI or GitHub yet, you will need to build *PsychXR* from source.
-Doing so requires some preparation to setup a suitable build environment on your computer.
-However, once the environment is setup the process to actually build *PsychXR* is fairly straightforward.
+Doing so requires some preparation to create a suitable build environment on your computer.
+However, the process to actually build *PsychXR* is fairly straightforward once the environment is setup.

 *PsychXR* is (mostly) written in `Cython <https://cython.org/>`_, a superset of the Python programming language, which is used to write the interface between